The Women (1939 film): Production

-In January 1937, producers Harry M. Goetz and Max Gordon bought the film rights to the play for $125,000 and planned on turning it into a Claudette Colbert vehicle, with Gregory LaCava as the director.
-In March 1938, Norma Shearer and Carole Lombard were in negotiations to star.
+In January 1937 producers Harry M. Goetz and Max Gordon bought the film rights to the play for $125,000 and planned on turning it into a Claudette Colbert vehicle, with Gregory LaCava as the director.
+In March 1938 Norma Shearer and Carole Lombard were in negotiations to star.
 It was rumored that MGM sought to bring back Marion Davies for the role of Sylvia Fowler, but she declined.
-In November 1938, it was announced Jane Murfin was busy writing the film's screenplay at MGM.
+In November 1938 it was announced that Jane Murfin was busy writing the film's screenplay at MGM.
 Virginia Weidler was cast on April 24, 1939.
-F. Scott Fitzgerald worked on the script early on in the process, but was uncredited.
-Cast member Florence Nash's sister Mary Nash had starred in a 1911 play called The Woman.
+F. Scott Fitzgerald worked on the script early on in the process but was uncredited.

-After the opening credits the film offers a preview of—and insight into—the principal characters with shots of animals that dissolve to shots of the women, with appropriate music.
+After the opening credits, the film offers a preview of—and insight into—the principal characters with shots of animals that dissolve to shots of the women, with appropriate music.
 Mary is a doe, Crystal a panting leopard, Sylvia a snarling black cat, Flora a monkey, Miriam a vixen (female fox), Peggy a lamb, Mary's mother an owl, Edith a cow chewing its cud, Lucy a neighing horse.
 TCM.com incorrectly identifies the leopard as a lion and the fox as a wolf.
 All of the animals in the picture are female.

 The New York Times reported on Cukor's strategies for managing a cast of 135 women led by three famously demanding stars.
-He described one technique for dealing with precedence: He made sure that all three stars were called to set simultaneously, either by sending separate staff to knock on their dressing room doors at the identical moment, or by calling "Ready ladies!" so all could hear.
+He described one technique for dealing with precedence: He made sure that all three stars were called to set simultaneously, either by sending separate staff to knock on their dressing room doors at the identical moment or by calling "Ready ladies!" so all could hear.
 This system lapsed only once, and the offended star (not named) remained in her dressing room for a very long time.

 When it comes to bloopers, the film contains a fine example of misused stock footage.
 The film transitions from Little Mary weeping in the bathroom over the news of the divorce through an establishing shot—a night scene of a train speeding through a desert in the far West—to the compartment where Mary consoles a weeping Peggy.
 Peggy barely managed to catch the train for Reno.
 It is the first night out, and the train is nowhere near the West.
 The journey from New York to Reno took three full days at the time (and was no faster in 2013).
-The same desert shot had been used appropriately three years before, in After the Thin Man, as Nick and Nora Charles near the end of their two-day trip to California.
+The same desert shot had been used appropriately three years before in After the Thin Man (1936) as Nick and Nora Charles near the end of their two-day trip to California.